katkeff/katkeffner/README.md

 Hello!

 Welcome to my portfolio website.
-I've created this website using React, React Hooks, Bootstrap, SCSS, Styled Components.
+I've created this website using React, React Hooks, Bootstrap, Styled Components.

 I wanted to create a clean and intuitive website to display my projects and achievements.